theopfr/cachew-db/README.md

 ###### ⚠️ CachewDB is still in development!

 ### :memo: Features:
-- cached / in-memory, non-persistant -> therefore fast
+- cached / in-memory, non-persistant
 - uses a b-tree map to store data ordered by keys
 - same type for all database values
 - simple password authentication